Basic Functions

 [ ELSE result ]

-If a matching value is found, the corresponding result is returned.
-If no match is found, the result from the ELSE
+ENDIf a matching value is found, the corresponding result is returned.
+If no match is found, the result from the ELSE clause (if provided) is returned; otherwise, NULL is returned.

 Example: